simonjoom/react-native-project/README.md

 Now react-native-web is well stable even if i did some mods to add some feature

---> added a modal with react-native-web-modal
+- --> added a modal with react-native-web-modal
---> fixed a bug with icon react-native-vector-icons
+- --> fixed a bug with icon react-native-vector-icons

-inside:
+The repo better work with **VSCode**

+I recommand to install extension VSCode GraphQL PRisma install the one prisma.vscode-graphql Version 0.0.10 the others are not from prisma and won't work the same (do not install the one from kumar Harsh)

+Add extension as well Prettier code formatter 1.5.0

+Inside this project already well set up:
 - Webpack 4(latest) / react-scripts modified to support react-native-web
 - expo
 - expo-web

 Apollo2/prisma for backend

 Resources:
 https://www.apollographql.com/